NModlin/GremlinsAI_backend/docs/DEPLOYMENT.md

 - Monitor query performance
 - Consider connection pooling for high load

-This deployment guide will be updated as new phases are implemented and additional deployment options become available.
+This deployment guide covers all current deployment options and configurations for the GremlinsAI backend system.